pachterlab/ffq/README.md

 ## Failure modes
 Many factors, independent of `ffq`, may result in failure to fetch metadata including:

-1. Broken internet connection
+1. broken internet connection
-2. Improperly formatted accession
+2. improperly formatted accession
-3. Recently submitted data to SRA (not synced with ENA)
+3. recently submitted data to SRA (not synced with ENA)
-4. Request rate exceeded for NCBI servers
+4. exceeded request rate for servers

+If you believe you have identified a bug in `ffq` please see the section on [contributing*](#contributing).

 ## Contributing
 Thank you for wanting to improve `ffq`!
 If you have a bug that is related to `ffq` please create an issue.
 The issue should contain